oschwengers/asap/README.md

 setup and orchestration of an **SGE** based compute cluster and its entire underlying infrastructure.
 Hence, analysis of thousands of genomes can be achieved in a highly parallel manner and adequate amount of time.
-ASA³P takes care of all setup and orchestration aspects and thus hiding as much technical complexity as possible.
-For further information please have a look at the user manual (https://s3.computational.bio.uni-giessen.de/swift/v1/asap/latest/manual.pdf)
+ASA³P takes care of all setup and orchestration aspects and thus hides away as much technical complexity as possible.
+For further information please have a look at our user manual (https://s3.computational.bio.uni-giessen.de/swift/v1/asap/latest/manual.pdf)

 ### Downloads